danvalero/SQLServer/SQL Server Partitioning and Data Compression/readme.md

 GO
 ```

-This index covers all data in the table but we only search rows for the last sixty days
+This index covers all data in the table but we only search rows for the last sixty days so we have "wasted" space onthe index.
+It is posible to

-How to improve it?
+improve space usage and index efficiency and reduce time for maintenance operations by deleting the original index and create three indexes, each covering each the last three months

-Delete the original index and create three indexes, covering the last three months
+>Depending the escenario insted of creating three indexes, you can crete a single index for the last 3 months..
+The only way to know the best option is to create them and tests querys and compare execution plans

 ```sql
 DROP INDEX [FK_Sales_P_Orders_CustomerID] ON [Sales].[P_Orders]